 Trip level information collected included the area fished, duration of fishing (to the nearest half hour), number of anglers, and minimum and maximum depths (feet) of the fishing sites.
 For each fish, biologists recorded the species, disposition, size (fork length in mm), and the condition of fish that were released.
 A brief interview with each angler observed during a trip was also conducted to collect information on primary and secondary target species, angler avidity, and state and county of residence.

-Florida - 2009 - Present
+Florida - 2009-2023

 Similar to methods described above, charter and headboat vessels were randomly selected each week from a list of participating vessels in the northwestern region and central western regions of Florida.
 Selected vessels are contacted in advance to schedule a single trip during the selected week.
 Trips are scheduled based on vessel capacity.
 For example, when 6-pack vessels are selected, a trip is scheduled on a day where the reservation is for a party of 5 or less anglers.
 If there is no room available on a selected vessel for any reserved trips during the selected week, another vessel is randomly selected.
-Data from 2014 was omitted from the analysis because it was collected with a special permit, and not representative of the fishery as a whole.